Inui-senpai/DDLCModTemplate2.0/README.md

 By default a credits screen is enabled in-game, either in the Extras screen or as a button in-game if the Extras screen is disabled.

-Optional but very appreciated credits that you can also add are
+Optional but very appreciated credits that you can also add are:

 1. A custom splash screen that features the Team Salvato logo (and/or your mod logo) and a `Bronya Rand` logo (which can be found [here](.github/IMAGES/Logos/)).
 2. A small mention in the game's disclaimer saying that this mod was not possible without using bronya_rand's mod template.